Milan-Asad/Manchester-United-Data-Analytic-Project/README.md

 Wout Weghorst: -1.70

 NOTE:

-Ronaldo's contract was terminated during the winter Eriksen is a deep midfielder
+Ronaldo's contract was terminated during the winter

+Eriksen is a deep midfielder

 Weghorst is a loan striker who joined in January

+Therefore the worst xG with context is Weghorst, as he is a striker who's sole job is scoring goals